NourAlaassarr/competitive_programming/README.md

-This repository houses all of my accepted submissions on CodeForces.
+This repository houses some of my accepted submissions on CodeForces.